-Aside from the pool, eating, and the company of your party, don’t expect many things to do at Zaina Lodge.
+Aside from the pool, eating, and enjoying the company of your party, don’t expect many things to do at Zaina Lodge.
 If you are here to relax and unwind, it will be more of your speed!

 Is Zaina Lodge Worth $400/Night?

-I do have to say that the $400/night price point is not worth the stay at Zaina Lodge.
+Honestly, the $400/night price point is not worth the stay at Zaina Lodge.
 There was nothing extravagant about my visit besides getting to see elephants up close to the lodge entrance.
 It felt as if everything additional that you would think is included came with additional fees.

 The suites were nice, but not enough to see why the stay costs this much.
-I’m sure the rate of Zaina Lodge comes from the facility being the first West African safari lodge and, again, providing guests with the unique view of animals that you can’t get anywhere else in Ghana.
+I’m sure the rate of Zaina Lodge comes from the facility being the first West African safari lodge and, again, providing guests with a unique view of animals that you can’t get anywhere else in Ghana.